technomancy/leiningen/README.md

   Alternatively you can install into your local repository in ~/.m2 with Maven for Java libs or "lein install" for Clojure libs.

+**Q:** It looks like the classpath isn't honoring project.clj.
+**A:** Leiningen runs many things in a subclassloader so it can control the classpath and other things.
+Because of this, the standard (System/getProperty "java.class.path") call will return the classpath that Leiningen runs in, not the one that your project is run in.
+Your project's classpath is stored in the user/*classpath* var.

 **Q:** Is it possible to exclude indirect dependencies?
 **A:** Yes.
 Some libraries, such as log4j, depend on projects that are not included in public repositories and unnecessary for basic